thehanriver/pl-topo_covidnet/README.rst

 Abstract
 --------

-An app to work with TS plugins
+An app to work with TS plugins for with COVIDNET

 Description
 -----------

-``topo_covidnet`` is a ChRIS-based application that...
+``topo_covidnet`` is a ChRIS-based application that is a copy of covidnet that also puts output in a sub directory

 Usage